-A friend broke a favourite glass, and offered to cook lunch to make up for it – a very generous offer.
+A friend broke a favourite glass, and offered, indeed, insisted on cooking lunch to make up for it – a very generous offer.
+And quite a clever one as it takes just minutes.

-The inspiration for what he made came originally from Nobu Matsuhisa, founder of the eponymous, and famous Nobu restaurants.
+The inspiration for this recipe came originally from Nobu Matsuhisa, founder of the eponymous, and famous Nobu restaurants.
 He sprinkles dried miso powder over his version, but my friend really made it his own with a lot of considered touches.
 “I thought it was important to deglaze the wok with something sweet after decanting the beef from it,” he told me.
 “I used balsamic vinegar but there is a Japanese sauce whose name escapes me, which might serve”.
-I haven’t managed to identify the sauce he mentions, but you could try deglazing the pan with sake or mirin.
+I haven’t managed to identify the Japanese sauce he mentions, but you could try deglazing the pan with sake or mirin if you want to accentuate the oriental aspects of this salad.

-This is very good with leftover salad.
+This is very good added to leftover salad.
 Or with fried bread.

 Recipe for a slightly Japanese salad of steak leaves